top of page

 Catalog Complexity

 BigCommerce handles complex product structures and large variant combinations more natively than Shopify’s standard tier.
+This is especially important for B2B catalogs or multi-variant SKUs.

 Multi-Storefront Capability